nawnoes/pytorch-meena/README.md

-# Meena - Pytorch
+# Meena
 Implementation of Meena for open domain conversation using pytorch.
-The model in this repo use vanilla Transformer seq2seq model (not Evolved Transformer).
+The model in this repository use vanilla Transformer seq2seq model (not Evolved Transformer).
 The model consists of 1 encoder and 9 decoder.

 ## Model
-### Meena
 Transformer seq2seq model.
 ![](./images/meena_architecture.png)